Virginia HOA Laws

 For complaints concerning HOA fees, a homeowner can file a complaint with the Attorney General’s Office, the Federal Trade Commission, or the Consumer Financial Protection Bureau.
 Under the Fair Debt Collection Practices Act, homeowners may also file in state or federal court within one year of the violation date.

-If a homeowner feels they are a victim of housing discrimination they can file a complaint with theVirginia Fair Housing Office, the U.S. Department of Housing and Urban Development, or file a private lawsuit in Virginia federal or state court.
+If a homeowner feels they are a victim of housing discrimination, they can file a complaint with the Virginia Fair Housing Office, the U.S. Department of Housing and Urban Development, or file a private lawsuit in Virginia eastern or western district of federal court, as well as state court.

-For general complaints, a homeowner can seek assistance or file a complaint online at the Office of the Common Interest Community Ombudsman, a homeowner can also bring a claim in state court in the appropriate county.
+For general complaints, a homeowner can seek assistance or file a complaint online at the Office of the Common Interest Community Ombudsman.
+A homeowner can also bring a claim in state court in the appropriate county.

-Joining & Leaving an HOA in Virginia
+Joining and Leaving an HOA in Virginia

 How to Dissolve an HOA in Virginia